 A lead faculty (not necessarily the DGS) should be identified who will move the process along.
 An initial faculty meeting with student participation is a good starting point to explain the purpose of developing graduate student outcomes.
 This should be followed with in-depth discussions to articulate the graduate student outcomes.
 Also see "Getting Started."

 Are free-standing minors and certificate programs required to develop educational goals and plans for assessing outcomes as part of this initiative?

-No. However, such programs may find it useful to engage in a similar activity, as doing so may clarify the program’s educational goals and relevant graduate outcomes, and may help identify effective means to assess students' attainment of goals.
+Not at this time.
+However, such programs may find it useful to engage in a similar activity, as doing so may clarify the program’s educational goals and relevant graduate student outcomes, and may help identify effective means to assess students' attainment of goals.
 Discussions among faculty and graduate students about educational goals and outcomes is expected to contribute to overall graduate program quality, regardless of the program type.

 My graduate program offers tracks (subplans).
 Does each track need to define its educational goals and plans for assessing outcomes, or can the program develop a single, overarching approach, with goals and assessment plans that apply to all tracks?